All8Up/cpf/External/Source/Readme.txt

-In order to build at the moment, you need to drop the source for the following in this folder: gmock-1.7.0 rapidjson-1.1.0
-SDL2-2.0.5
-spdlog (latest version)
-cereal-1.2.2

-Run CMake the first time, then turn on the related values:
-EXTERN_INLINE_GMOCK
-EXTERN_INLINE_RAPIDJSON
-EXTERN_INLINE_SDL2
-EXTERN_INLINE_SPDLOG
-EXTERN_INLINE_CEREAL

-Rerun CMake and assuming all is well, things should work.

-NOTES:
-	Probably going to do away with spdlog and use glog or something less cumbersome and annoying.
-It may be fast but the purpose is to also not be an intrusive pain.
+In order to build the external dependencies need to be placed in the folder containing this file.
+Current dependencies are in a zip file found in the cpf releases area.
+Download the file, decompress and copy the contents to Cpf/External/Source.
+Generate using CMake and it will inject the dependencies into the build.

+The dependencies will eventually be built into plugins in the future in order to remove the overhead of including the sources in the projects.
+This will also allow things like physics to be built using release while the rest of the engine is debug.